Counting calories to drop pounds or build muscle? You could be making a common mistake.

 - 30% protein, 25% fat, and 45% carbs, if you exercise one to two hours per day

-Try to choose healthy options from each macro category — like whole grains, lean meats, and avocados — to see the best results.
+Try to choose healthy options from each macro category by using the examples listed to see the best results.

 Macros for Bulking